 Here’s how it works:

 For example, a simple “if” statement scores 1.
 Nest it inside a loop, and the score becomes 2.
 Add a switch with multiple cases, and it grows further.
+Identifying and refactoring complex methods is essential for keeping cognitive complexity manageable.

 This method doesn’t punish code for being long, it focuses on how hard it is to mentally parse.